cordialgerm/foe_foundry/data/5e_canonical/iron_golem.md

 ***Sword***. *Melee Weapon Attack:* +13 to hit, reach 10 ft., one target. *Hit:* 23 (3d10+7) slashing damage.

 ***Poison Breath (Recharge 6)***.
 The golem exhales poisonous gas in a 15-foot cone.
-Each creature in that area must make a DC 19 Constitution saving throw, taking 45 (10d8) poison damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 19 Constitution saving throw, taking 45 (10d8) poison damage on a failed save, or half as much damage on a successful one.</statblock>